Using the Winter Sowing Technique with Vegetables

 Beets – Great germination.
 I was late to transplant, but grew to better sized bulbs than those I started inside a few weeks earlier.

-Bok Choi – Decent germination, super tough plants that are harvestable before most insect pests have even shown up in the garden.
+Pak Choi – Decent germination, super tough plants that are harvestable before most insect pests have even shown up in the garden.
+Very happy, hearty plants.

 Romaine

 (Winter Density) – Great germination, good transplanting.
-Got a few delicious early outer leaf harvests, but then it evened out over the course of the harvesting season.
+Got a few delicious extra-early harvests from double covered winter sown seedlings.
+But then it evened out (between the winter sown and direct seeded plants) as they grew to maturity.

 A baby Bok Choi plant recently transplanted into the garden.